motus-nfa/ActiMotus/README.md

 In this repository you can find the Motus source code.

 ## Citing ActiMotus
-If you use Motus in your research please cite the system as follows:
+If you use ActiMotus in your research please cite the system as follows:

 APA
 ```